sqlmapproject/sqlmap/Usage.md

 Option: `--union-from`

 In some UNION query SQL injection cases there is a need to enforce the usage of valid and accessible table name in `FROM` clause.
 For example, Microsoft Access requires usage of such table.
-Without providing one UNION query SQL injection won't be able to perform correctly.
+Without providing one UNION query SQL injection won't be able to perform correctly (e.g. `--union-from=users`).

 ### DNS exfiltration attack